 Lack of visibility across all applicable environments

-If you have experience in AWS, Microsoft, or Google Public Cloud, you’re likely aware that each PCP has its own tool or interface for visibility into their respective services such as security, cost or usage metrics.
-AWS, for example, utilizes CloudTrail to log, monitor & analyze telemetry activity while Microsoft utilize Azure Monitor.
+If you have experience in AWS, Azure, or Google Public Cloud, you’re likely aware that each PCP has its own tool or interface for visibility into their respective services such as security, cost or usage metrics.
+AWS, for example, utilizes CloudTrail to log, monitor and analyze telemetry activity.

 - Ability to monitor and manage logs, such as account configuration changes and multiple authentication failures

 - Visibility across network, log, configuration, vulnerabilities, etc.

 It doesn’t do you any good if you have controls in place but lack the ability to monitor for adherence to these controls.
 As with many organizations, users will inevitably find workarounds to the guardrails you’ve put in place (or someone from the outside finds a workaround).
 Maintaining visibility enables you to monitor adherence to policies and quickly identify when workarounds are attempted and/or successfully executed.

 Multi-cloud environments present their own set of challenges but can equally provide organizations with substantial benefits – from cost optimization to a more flexible IT stack.
 With 92% of enterprises adopting a multi-cloud strategy, understanding the complexities of these environments is critical.